Snapshot virtual tour

 Amenities include sinks, flush toilets, shower, mirrors and electrical outlets.
 The modern restroom building services the park's 62 semi-modern campsites and camper cabin from early May to mid-October.
 The park is known for the cleanliness of its facilities.

 The bicycle touring camp features a cluster of five campsites adjacent to the Sakatah Singing Hills State Trail.
 Sites are available only to visitors traveling on bicycles.
 Each site has a picnic table and fire ring.
-Water and outhouses are 350" from the bike camp on the edge of the Upper Group Camp.
+Water and outhouses are 350 feet from the bike camp on the edge of the upper group camp.

-The Upper Group Camp is located along the shore of Upper Sakatah Lake.
+The upper group camp is located along the shore of Upper Sakatah Lake, near the boat landing and next to the state trail.
 This site has running water and outhouses.
 Electricity is also available for a fee.
 The site accommodates tents, and a limited number of trailers, with a capacity of 50 people.
-The Upper Group Camp is located near the boat landing, and next to the state trail.

-The Lower Group Camp is located away from the main park use area on the shore of Lower Sakatah Lake.
+The lower group camp is located away from the main park use area on the shore of Lower Sakatah Lake.
 This site has a hand pump for water and an outhouse.
 The site accommodates tents only, with a capacity of 50 people.
-This first view shows the largest camping area, which is downhill from the parking area a distance of 325'.
-The Lower Group Camp has its own dock.
+This first view shows the largest camping area, which is 325 feet downhill from the parking area.
+This group camp has its own dock.
 This camp is 0.6 miles from the Sakatah Singing Hills State Trail, requiring travel on paved and gravel roads.

-The Lower Group Camp is situated on two levels.
-The parking area, outhouse, hand pump and a small are for camping are located on top.
-The primary camping area is located below next to the lake, 325" from the parking lot.
+The lower group camp is situated on two levels.
+The parking area, outhouse, hand pump and a small area for camping are up top.
+The primary camping area is located below, next to the lake and 325 feet from the parking lot.
 Parking is limited.

-The Lower Group Camp features its own dock for fishing, boating, watching the sunset, or gazing at the stars.
+The lower group camp features its own dock for fishing, boating, watching the sunset, or stargazing.
 Lake conditions and fishing are better in the spring and fall.
 Boaters can access Upper Sakatah Lake from Lower Sakatah Lake.